AdobeDocs/id-service.en/help/implementation-guides/implementation-guides.md

 # Implementation guides

-Instructions and code samples for standard and non-standard implementations of the Experience Cloud ID service.
+Instructions and code samples for standard and non-standard implementations of the Experience Platform Identity Service.

 Important: Be sure to read and understand the ID service requirements before getting started with these procedures.